Wood Fired Pizza

 Serves 4

 This is one of my favorite things to cook with the kids, honestly and adults!
 I usually use our wood fired oven, though a home oven with a pizza stone works amazing also!
-The key is to use the Best ingredients possible, drink copious amounts of Valette Pinot and of course, have fun cooking Pizza!
+The key is to use the best ingredients possible, drink copious amounts of Valette Wine Pinot Noir, and of course, have fun cooking pizza!

 -Chef Dustin Valette